azuredevcollege/aidevcollege/day2/Formrecognizer/Formrecognizer.md

 ## Here is what you will learn

-- Deploy the service
+- Deploy the service using Azure CLI
-- Operate the User Interface (Form Recognizer Studio)
+- Operate the User Interface (Form Recognizer Studio), the SDK and Rest API
 - Utilise Form Recognizer's prebuilt models
 - Build custom models